-- 4.2 Where a member of staff detects or recognises concerns such as suicide ideation (e.g. comments about taking one's own life) advice should be sought from the-Welfare Services.
+- A student who discloses that they have taken a large overdose.
+This is a severe, self-inflicted injury that needs medical attention. - A student whose behaviour is putting them or others at serious, immediate risk.
+The student may or may not understand the risk involved. - A student who expresses the view that life is not worth living is at risk.
+Some students might take a small overdose as a "cry for help" (para suicide). - 4.2 Where a member of staff detects or recognises concerns such as suicide ideation (e.g. comments about taking one's own life) advice should be sought from Wellbeing Services.
 If based on Treforest, Glyntaff or Cardiff campuses the University emergency number is (9) 999 for emergency services, with an additional call to the security lodge to inform them that the emergency services are on route.
 If calling the security lodge from a mobile dial 01443 4 (82057) for Treforest; 01443 4 (83165) for Glyntaff; 01443 6 (68543) for Cardiff.
-To call the emergency services from Caerleon and Newport City campuses dial 55555.
-The University's Security Office on the appropriate campus should be informed that emergency services have been called and location details given. - 4.3 A student's personal and sensitive personal data may be disclosed as appropriate where a member of staff considers that there are legitimate reasons under the Data Protection Act for doing so, unless a student explicitly requests that this does not happen - 4.4 The Head of Welfare Services should be notified at the earliest possible opportunity.
-If the student is violent or refuses to cooperate, staff should not put themselves at risk but should inform the emergency services, who may also contact the police. - 4.5 The Head of Welfare Services will ensure that contact is made with the student and the student's dean of faculty (or nominee)/head of school and that appropriate arrangements are made with regard to academic matters.
+To call the emergency services from Newport City campus dial 55555.
+The University's Security Office on the appropriate campus should be informed that emergency services have been called and location details given. - 4.3 A student's personal and sensitive personal data may be disclosed as appropriate where a member of staff considers that there are legitimate reasons under the Data Protection Act for doing so, unless a student explicitly requests that this does not happen 4.4 The Manager of Health, Counselling and Wellbeing Services should be notified at the earliest possible opportunity.
+If the student is violent or refuses to cooperate, staff should not put themselves at risk but should inform the emergency services, who may also contact the police. - 4.5 The Manager of Health, Counselling and Wellbeing Services will ensure that contact is made with the student and the student's dean of faculty (or nominee)/head of school and that appropriate arrangements are made with regard to academic matters.
 It is possible that the student will need to suspend their studies and/or be suspended from the University's campuses.